 Foundation Conference Series

 Answering the call of students who desired to pursue higher education but lacked the resources, the Foundation began a yearly scholarship program in 1966 unparalleled at the time in the United States.
-That year, AEF awarded sixteen $1,000 scholarships to high school graduates and college students (a total amount worth over $115,000 in 2014 dollars).
+That year, AEF awarded sixteen $1,000 scholarships to high school graduates and college students (a total amount worth over $400,000 in today’s dollars).
 The numbers of scholarships almost doubled to 29 by 1969.
 Scholarships were given annually until 2005 when they were transferred to the Union Mutual Foundation.

 Intent on further broadening the educational reach of the Foundation, George Barasch also envisioned a team of Foundation ambassadors who would go out into the community to educate the public at every level on issues essential to being an empowered citizen…imparting a knowledge of civics, critically evaluating the media, national security, and domestic and foreign policy.
 This dream would be realized in 1983 when the Speaker’s Bureau was born.
 In partnership with Accuracy in Media, Foundation speakers traveled around the country… to high schools, colleges, rotary clubs and other organizations presenting on a variety of topics integral to being an empowered citizen.
 The first year over 392 educational lectures were given around the country.
 Since 2004, over 1,600 educational sessions have been provided free of charge to students and interested groups to audiences such as the University of California Berkeley and the United States Military Academy (West Point).
-The Speaker’s Bureau continues to this day.

 Early in the conception of the Foundation, George Barasch realized that education of the public with regard to their rights, duties and freedoms as American citizens would not be complete without equally purposeful action to protect those same freedoms consistent with the Constitution.
 Beginning in 1988, AEF began a campaign to identify legal cases in local, state, and federal courts whose decision could significantly impact the course of American liberties.
 Along with legal partners, AEF has submitted over 200 documents and briefs educating the courts and relevant parties, and has won a majority of the cases argued, ensuring the protection of individual liberties in each of these cases.